heroku/x/cmd/protoc-gen-loggingtags/README.md

 The field values are unmodified, except for protobuf Timestamp and Duration fields, which are unpacked to return the native Go type.

-Assuming `protoc-gen-loggingtags` is installed into your path, code can be generated for the above proto definition with:
+Assuming `protoc-gen-loggingtags` and `protoc-gen-go` are installed into your path, code can be generated for the above proto definition with:

 ```
 protoc \
+  --proto_path=$GOPATH/src \
+  --proto_path=. \
   --go_out=. \
   --loggingtags_out=. \
   sample.proto
 ```

+If `protoc-gen-loggingtags` is vendored, the first `proto_path` directive should instead refer to the vendor's src directory.

 ## Development